 - Eligibility criteria include:

-- Liquid asset limits.
-Liquid assets are those readily convertible into cash, including savings, bonds, stocks or shares, certificates of deposit, and individual retirement accounts.
+- Liquid asset limits - Liquid assets are those readily convertible into cash, including savings, bonds, stocks or shares, certificates of deposit, and individual retirement accounts.
 PBF uses the current year's Health and Human Services thresholds as a tool to determine liquid asset limits.
-Therefore, applicants cannot hold in liquid assets more than the current year's Health and Human Services Federal Poverty Guidelines.
-For example, a household of 2 cannot hold more than $16,020 in liquid assets.
+Therefore, applicants cannot hold in liquid assets more than the 150% of Health and Human Services thresholds.
+For example, in 2018 a household of two cannot hold more than $24,690 in liquid assets.
 Check the HHS Threshold requirements HERE.

 PBF remains alive today because of the generosity of TMA members willing to share financially with less fortunate colleagues and families.
 PBF is a 501(c)(3) organization; therefore, your charitable contribution(s) are tax-deductible to the fullest extent permitted by federal law and may be in the form of honoraria or memorials.

 Contributions may be made online HERE or sent to: